markc/twentyseventeen-child/README.md

-# TwentySeventeen Child
+# Twenty Seventeen Child Theme

-A Wordpress v4.8+ TwentySeventeen child theme.
+A Wordpress v4.9+ TwentySeventeen child theme.
 If you want to follow along and make your own modifications then please **Read This Fine Manual**...

 https://codex.wordpress.org/Twenty_Seventeen